-In this section, we evaluate the proposed partial reservation policies with various threshold parameters and demand characteristics, using discrete event simulation of VSSs.
+In this section, we evaluate the proposed partial reservation policies with various threshold parameters and demand characteristics via a discrete event simulation of VSSs.
 The simulation is based on the user behavior model presented in Section 3.1.
-The results are compared to the lower bounds that were devised in Section 2.
+The results are compared to the lower bounds devised in Section 2.
 The numerical study is based on data from two real world bike sharing systems, Capital Bikeshare and Tel-O-Fun.
-In Section 4.1 we describe the two bike sharing systems and the trip data that was used to generate the input to our models.
-In Section 4.2 we present the results of the numerical experiments and discuss their implications.
+In Section 4.1, we describe the two bike sharing systems and the trip data used to generate the input for our models.
+In Section 4.2, we present the results of the numerical experiments and discuss their implications.